Christopher-Schulze/Supscriptchain/docs/production-guide.md

 ```

 Grafana can visualize these metrics using Prometheus as the data source.
 Alert on `graph_node_health_failures_total` or when `graph_node_health_status` stays `0` for several minutes.

+## Continuous Integration

+The repository includes a GitHub Actions workflow `ci.yml` which runs tests and
+static analysis automatically.
+After the `npm test` step the workflow executes
+`npm run coverage` and validates the results using `node
+scripts/check-coverage.js`.
+The minimum percentage can be configured via the
+`COVERAGE_THRESHOLD` environment variable.

+Slither executes in a separate job through `npm run slither`.
+The job uploads
+`docs/slither-output.txt` as an artifact so warnings can be reviewed in the
+GitHub interface.